Distortion of Metric Voting with Bounded Randomness

-In our work, we study how such limited randomness can be leveraged to design socially efficient single-winner voting rules.
-We conveniently adopt the framework of metric distortion \cite{DBLP:journals/ai/AnshelevichBEPS18,DBLP:journals/jair/AnshelevichP17}.
+Similar to \cite{DBLP:conf/nips/EbadianFL023}, our work focuses on voting rules with limited randomness; unlike their normalized distortion setting, we adopt the framework of metric distortion \cite{DBLP:journals/ai/AnshelevichBEPS18,DBLP:journals/jair/AnshelevichP17}.
 In the model, candidates and voters are assumed to reside in a common metric space; the voting rule, having access only to the ordinal preferences of the voters, aims to minimize the social cost---the sum of distances from all voters to the winning candidate.
 A voting rule is said to have a metric distortion of at most $c \in \mathbb{R}^+$ if, for every metric space, the expected social cost of the winner is at most $c$ times the optimal social cost.
 It has been established that deterministic voting rules can achieve a distortion of $3$ \cite{DBLP:conf/focs/GkatzelisHS20,DBLP:conf/ijcai/KizilkayaK22,DBLP:conf/sigecom/Kizilkaya023} but not better \cite{DBLP:journals/ai/AnshelevichBEPS18}; on the other hand, randomized rules can achieve a distortion of $3 - \varepsilon$ for an absolute constant $\varepsilon > 0$ \cite{DBLP:journals/jacm/CharikarRWW24,DBLP:conf/sigecom/CharikarRTW25}.

 In this sense, $3$ is the critical threshold that separates randomized voting rules from deterministic ones.
 We ask whether we can break this threshold using voting rules with only ``bounded randomness,'' and specifically, we pose the following question: \begin{quote} Are there absolute constants $\veps > 0$ and $k \in \mathbb{N}$ such that there exists a voting rule with metric distortion at most $3 - \varepsilon$ that uniformly randomizes among at most $k$ options? \end{quote}